 Whether you’re photographing your own family or someone else’s, it’s fun to spend time with people who care about one another.

-You can use spring’s vibrant colours and your subjects’ relationship to create joyful family photos.
+You can use spring’s vibrant colors and your subjects’ relationships to create joyful family photos.

 If you don’t have a bunny, you can still take Easter-themed photos of your pets.
 All you need are bunny ears!

 Some online stores even sell bunny hats, costumes, bows, and tutus for dogs.

 The joy of animal photography lies in its spontaneity.